mgutz/mapper/README.md

 ## Motivation

 Current node.js ORMs try to add business logic with statics, virtual attributes, validations, pseudo-class inheritance.
-They're BLOATED.
+They're bloated.
 Why have validations in the ORM when you could do validations in a separate module and share that between client and server?
 Simpler is better as development move towards single page apps, data services and shared code.